24,99 €

 Autorenporträt

 John Deshler is a wildlife biologist and computer scientist.
 He has researched the nesting ecology of Northern Pygmy-Owls in Forest Park for 15 years, investigating relationships between the species' reproduction, diet, body size, timing of nesting, and habitat.
 He has authored peer-reviewed science articles on Northern Pygmy-Owls (Ornithological Applications, Wilson Journal of Ornithology) and recently wrote the definitive reference on the species' natural history for Cornell University's Birds Of The World online resource.
-He is currently investigating pygmy-owl taxonomy by comparing vocal, genetic, body size, and geographic variation within the Glaucidium gnoma subspecies complex and its close relatives.
 John has an MS in biology and a BS in computer science.
 He holds a master banding permit from the USGS Bird Banding Laboratory and various state permits.
 For several years he worked as a wildlife biologist in the Bull Run Watershed on the Mount Hood National Forest.
-"The Pygmy-Owls of Forest Park" is his first novel.
+"The Pygmy-Owls of Forest Park" is his first book.